 Adapting for autism spectrum disorder (ASD)

-Many youngsters with an eating disorder are also autistic (this now includes the old diagnosis of Asperger’s).
-Whereas ASD is part of the child’s makeup, the eating disorder can be treated.
-Some parents wish that autism had been diagnosed early because they’d have adapted the treatment.
-But it’s tricky to diagnose autism while malnutrition causes anxiety, rigidity, and rituals.
+Many youngsters with an eating disorder are also autistic (this now includes the former diagnosis of Asperger’s).
+Whereas ASD is part of the child’s makeup, expect the eating disorder to be treated.
+Some parents wish autism had been diagnosed earlier, because they’d uiooadapted the treatment.
+But it’s tricky to diagnose autism while malnutrition causes anxiety, rigidity, rituals and disrupts appetite.
 Conversely, ASD is sometimes revealed precisely because malnutrition tends to intensify autistic characteristics.

 Expect full recovery